Lokesh598/Hello-Java/README.md

 # java-programs
-This repository contains basic problem and solutions of Java.
+This repository contains basic and mediam problems with solutions of Java.